The Stock Market Continues to Climb on the Fed's Stimulus Promise!

 There had been speculation that Apple (AAPL) might go into the Dow, but that would have required a huge stock split, possibly as big as 10-for-1.
 That's because the Dow is price-weighted.
 That means the higher the stock price, the more influence a stock has on the index.

 IBM, the priciest Dow stock, was up 45 cents to $206.81.

-Economic News in the Past Week
+Economic News for the Stock Market in the Past Week

 The ‘Organization for Economic Co-operation and Development (OECD)’ also reported on Friday that companies have cut back on international investment due to the economic uncertainty.